 Program Educational Objectives

-The Program Educational Objectives of the Aeronautical and Astronautical Engineering program are to matriculate graduates who conduct themselves in a responsible, professional and ethical manner (citizenship), and who upon the years following graduation, are engaged in:
+The Program Educational Objectives of Aeronautical and Astronautical Engineering are to matriculate graduates who conduct themselves in a responsible, professional and ethical manner (citizenship), and who upon the years following graduation, are engaged in the following:

 - research and development across disciplines (via graduate study or industry) to advance technology and foster innovation in order to compete successfully in the global economy.